-Cathy Carlson, the owner of Cathy’s Cat Caps Company, wants to start a 401(k) for her small business.
+Cathy, owner of Cathy’s Caps, wants to start a 401(k) for her small business.
 She currently has eight employees and wants to help them save for retirement, but she also has to manage her company’s costs.
-Cathy chooses a Guideline 401(k), with a $500 startup fee and a plan participant fee of $8/month.
+Cathy chooses a Guideline 401(k) plan, with a monthly base fee of $39 and $8 per participating employee.

 |Guideline 401(k)||Year 1||Year 2||Year 3|

 |Employer base fee*||+$468||+$468||+$468|

 |Plan participant fee**||+ $768||+ $768||+ $768|